johnhyde/island/05 hmm.md

 "But, seriously," said the current bartender, quieterly, "I know that guy.
 Wouldn't hurt a fly."

-[@ The braintrust brainstromed that maybe this guy misheard "bartender" as "bart ender" and that's the name of that particular bartender and that's how he knows who Thomas is talking about. ~M]
+[@ The braintrust brainstromed that maybe this guy misheard "bartender" as "bart ender" and that's the name of that particular bartender (Bartimieus Ender) and that's how he knows who Thomas is talking about. ~M][@ later, we decided it was a nametag I guess ~M]

 [word by word, C->J->M; 260 words]